cfu288/monkey-classify/README.md

 * Quality of data is poor - show examples (multiple animals per image and stuff)
 * Model not generalized enough

-### Let's Change gears - How can we make the model more generalizable without more data?
+## Let's Change gears - How can we make the model more generalizable without more data?
-* Used a pretrained model, add new layers and train
+* Used a pretrained model, add new layers and train instead of training from scratch.

 #### The Xception Model
 ![image.png](attachment:image.png)

-#### Results
+#### Final Results
+* Finally got above 80% accuracy